 We also sell DISCOUNT ROOM VOUCHERS, the cheapest rooms available on Thai beaches.
 These are limited & conditions apply.
 Just click TOP DEALS above.
 Contact Jade for advice anytime: email@example.com

-Beaches are responsible for the great majority of the $46 billion that tourism brought to Thailand in 2013.
+Beaches are responsible for the great majority of the many billions of dollars that tourism brings to Thailand each year.
 Shouldn't such assets be considered national treasures?
 Especially when they have the potential to continue as an infinite resource, bringing in huge wealth far into the future?

 Some people believe that Thai beaches deserve special protection and should be the subject of careful long-term planning, and perhaps additional protective legislation.
 But Thai beaches have received virtually no protection during the 30 years since beach tourism began to take off in Thailand – save the recent military-inspired clean-up of Phuket's beaches.
 The amount of damage and degradation beaches have suffered right across the country is substantial, and in many cases irreversible.